 For more original flavors in the Atacama, look for foods made with rica rica, lucuma, and chañar.
 These native plants impart a distinct flavor to Atacameño dishes including ice cream.
-You'll want to try Heladeria Tierra de Sol in San Pedro de Atacama for ice cream made with many of these native plants and herbs.
+You'll want to try Heladeria Tierra de Sol after dinner one night in San Pedro de Atacama for ice cream made with many of these native plants and herbs.

 Santiago and the Central Valley